AgX

 - curve y gamma

 - Shifts the representation of the pivot along the y-axis without changing its output luminance.
 This is an internal parameter of the algorithm and does not need to match your display’s gamma.
-Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring the shoulder and toe power controls remain effective.
+Its purpose is mainly to enable you to keep the S-shape of the curve, thereby ensuring that the shoulder power and toe power controls remain effective.
 Manual adjustments are disabled while keep the pivot on the diagonal is enabled.

 - slope